 - – Gay marriage in Thailand is not allowed even though you can apply for a UK partner visa.

 Same sex marriage in Thailand is not allowed and thus cannot be registered.
-You can however have a wedding ceremony as these are rather common in places such as Phuket with all its wedding locations.
+You can however have a wedding ceremony.
+This as these are rather common in places such as Phuket with all its wedding locations.